 we own and work across THOUSANDS of ACRES PROTECTING THREATENED & VULNERABLE SPECIES

-And whilst Australia is home to an estimated 7% of the world’s species, our deforestation rates are at an all-time high due to land clearing, housing developments and poor farming practices.
+Whilst Australia is home to an estimated 7% of the world’s species, our deforestation rates are at an all-time high due to land clearing, housing developments and poor farming practices.
 Yep, Australia is a world-leader in chopping down trees and wiping out animals: two appalling accomplishments that are tightly connected.

 more than 60% of our remaining species are threatened or endangered